travis-ci/docs-travis-ci-com/user/browserstack.md

 This add-on automatically sets up [BrowserStack Local][local-testing] which allows you to test your private servers alongside public URLs, using the BrowserStack cloud.
 To do this it uses the [BrowserStackLocal binary][local-binary] for your build platform.

 [BrowserStack Local][local-testing] establishes a secure connection between your Travis build container/VM and BrowserStack servers.
-Local Testing also has support for firewalls, proxies and Active Directory.
+Local testing also supports firewalls, proxies, and Active Directory.
 Once the secure connection is setup, all URLs work out of the box, including your webserver, local folders, as well as URLs with HTTPS.